wadesnoopy/Goldschmidt-2020-cluster/README.md

 # Goldschmidt-2020-cluster
 Code, data, and slides for the 2020 Goldschmidt workshop -- Cluster analysis and its application in geochemistry.

-Follow the "cluster_instruction_SZ.pdf" to configure the running environment.
+Follow the "cluster_instruction_SZ.pdf" in this repository (which is the newest instruction manual) to configure the running environment.